siakaramalegos/perf_workshop/perf.md

 - Use the right image type (png vs jpg, gif vs video). <!-- .element: class="fragment fade-in-then-semi-out" -->
 - Serve the right size image for the user's screen width and device pixel ratio <!-- .element: class="fragment fade-in-then-semi-out" -->
-- Compress images with a tool like ImageOptim, TinyPNG, or use a webpack plugin like imagemin-webpack-plugin <!-- .element: class="fragment fade-in-then-semi-out" -->
+- Compress images with a tool like ImageOptim, TinyPNG, SVGOMG, or use a webpack plugin like imagemin-webpack-plugin <!-- .element: class="fragment fade-in-then-semi-out" -->
 - Use newer, improved formats like webp. <!-- .element: class="fragment fade-in-then-semi-out" -->
 - Lazy loading with a tool like lazysizes <!-- .element: class="fragment fade-in-then-semi-out" -->